OrdinaryMagician/saya_m/README.md

 Thick shielded plating for your chest and back, providing very decent protection.

-### Grilled Cheese Sandwich *[Megasphere]*
+### Shield Orb *[Megasphere]*

-*"I can't believe this shit actually also works on me.
-But now I'm afraid I'll go insane like those two."*

-A full overheal, and full armor, what more could you need?
-Well, of course, it will also prevent you from dying, I suppose.
+*"Ooooooooooooorb..."*

+Works as an extra layer of protection on top of all your other armor.
+Lasts for about three minutes, although its duration will drain faster the more damage it has to absorb.

 ### Hammerspace Embiggener *[Backpack]*

 *"That nerd...
 Well, I do guess it's perfectly cromulent to use this."*

 Expands the ammo storage of your backpack.
-As a civilian you can only upgrade four times.
+As a civilian you can only upgrade four times, but note that the expansion only affects the backpack they were used with, so make sure you recover your stuff on death or you'll lose that extra storage.

-### Shield Orb *[Blursphere]*

-*"Ooooooooooooorb..."*

-Works as an extra layer of protection on top of all your other armor.
-Lasts for about three minutes, although its duration will drain the more damage it has to absorb.

 ### Maximum Bepis *[Berserk]*